The History of Santa Claus in Pictures 1200 A.D. to 2000 A.D.

 Here he is portrayed as a jolly elfish man of short stature, large belly, bushy white beard, and is majestically arrayed in his most famous attire including a red fur outfit, smoking a pipe, and laden with gifts for boys and girls around the world.

-s the image of Santa Claus that is celebrated and loved today.
+This is the image of Santa Claus that is celebrated and loved today.
 This image is still reproduced each year during the holidays, and is one of the most cherished images of St. Nicholas ever created.

 Watch this video on the legend of Coca-Cola and Santa Claus